-Following this philosophy and practice, it is clear that adults caring for children will not hit, neglect, abuse or exploit them in any way.
+Following this philosophy and practice, it is clear that adults caring for children will NEVER use physical punishment, psychological abuse, or coercion when disciplining children; they will not hit, shake, shame, ridicule, neglect, abuse or exploit them in any way.
 They will not use abusive language, frighten, punish or threaten the children with punishments for issues related to rest, toileting, food/eating or for any other reason.